Metropolitan line (Toronto): From 1930

 On July 17, 1930, the TTC reopened a portion of the defunct Lake Shore line between Richmond Hill and Toronto as the North Yonge Railways.
 This line was owned by area municipalities and operated under contract by the TTC.

 On October 9, 1948, service was terminated on the North Yonge Railways, the last surviving Toronto radial.

-The Toronto route section became a bus route and subway line up to Finch Avenue from 1970s, while the section from Finch Avenue to Newmarket is now served by York Region Transit's Viva Blue route.
+The Toronto route section became a bus route and subway line up to Finch station, which opened int 1974, while the section from Finch Avenue to Newmarket became the responsibility of York Region Transit's Viva Blue route, supplemented by trains to Newmarket GO Station as the ex-urban population increased after 2007.